Homicide (wrestler): All Elite Wrestling (2021)

 On September 24, 2021, Homicide made his AEW debut at Rampage: Grand Slam coming to the rescue of Jon Moxley and Eddie Kingston during their Lights Out match against Minoru Suzuki and Lance Archer.

+New Japan Pro-Wrestling (2022–2024)

+Homicide made his New Japan Pro-Wrestling debut, on the May 15 episode of NJPW Strong, losing to Will Ospreay.
+In October 2022, Homicide would start a feud with Tom Lawlor, which ended at Battle in the Valley, in a Filthy Rules Fight, which Homicide lost.
+In 2023 at NJPW Independence Day, he would team up with Jon Moxley to face Jun Kasai and El Desperado at Korakuen Hall in a Doomsday No Disqualification match which the pair lost.
+He would make his final New Japan Pro Wrestling appearance in 2024 at Windy City Riot as a surprise entrant in the Riot Rules match supporting Eddie Kingston against the Bullet Club.

+Independent circuit and retirement (2025)

+On March 20th, 2025, Erazo revealed that he will have to retire from professional wrestling due to a cyst on his brain.
+This cyst had been present for months at the time of writing, and was beginning to affect his speech and his vision.
+He announced his final match would be that night, a tag team match against Santana and Afa Jr., teaming with Bull James.

 Personal life

 Erazo is a member of the large Puerto Rican community in New York, colloquially known as "Nuyoricans".
 He initially wrestled as The Latin Terror, a reference to his Latin American ethnicity.
 However, Erazo grew bored with the gimmick in 1995 and decided to create a new character based on his own past.
 He had been a gang member as a youth, and he incorporated this into the Homicide character, taking his ring name from an episode of America's Most Wanted where a man was arrested for the crime of homicide.
-Erazo has subsequently stated that he represents both "New York and Puerto Rico", frequently implementing the flag of Puerto Rico into his wrestling apparel and often carrying it unmodified to the ring.
+Erazo has subsequently stated that he represents both "New York and Puerto Rico", frequently implementing the flag of Puerto Rico into his wrestling apparel and often carrying one to the ring.
 Outside of professional wrestling, Erazo was married in 1994 and is the father of two children, a son and a daughter.